Clean CSV/XLSX

 Where prepared data goes

-Prepared data can feed Power BI, Tableau, Looker, Excel models, reporting dashboards, and management reports.
+Messy files can be prepared before they feed Power BI, Tableau, Looker, Excel models, or internal dashboards.

 Existing tools